turbot/steampipe-plugin-github/docs/tables/github_branch_protection.md

 **Important Notes**
 - You must specify the `repository_full_name` column in `where` or `join` clause to query the table.

-- To query this table using Fine-grained access tokens, the following permissions are required:
+To query this table using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), the following permissions are required:
+  - Repository permissions:
-  - **"Administration" repository permission (read)** – Required to access general branch protection details.
+    - Administration (Read-only): Required to access general branch protection details.
-  - **"Contents" repository permission (read)** – Required to access the `matching_branches` column.
+    - Contents (Read-only): Required to access the `matching_branches` column.
+    - Metadata (Read-only): Required to access general repository metadata.

 ## Examples